-A mom called police to say her daughter was missing and the backdoor was unlocked.
+A mother in Florida called police to say her daughter was missing and the backdoor was unlocked.
 It turned out she was the killer and dumped the remains in another state days earlier.

 Now, the mom will spend decades behind bars.

-Last month, a judge in Florida sentenced Brianna Williams to life in prison for the 2019 killing of her 5-year-old daughter, Taylor Williams, according to the Fourth Judicial Circuit State Attorney’s Office.
+A judge sentenced Brianna Williams to life in prison for the 2019 killing of her 5-year-old daughter, Taylor Williams, according to the Fourth Judicial Circuit State Attorney’s Office.

 As FrontPageDetectives previously reported, Williams pleaded guilty to second-degree murder.